 UPDATE: The Schwinn 240 is no longer available.
-Check out the similar 230 and other popular models on Amazon for great deals.
+Check out the new 270 recumbent, which is an upgraded version.

 The Schwinn 240 recumbent exercise bike has a hefty perimeter weighted 20-pound flywheel, a magnetic ECB resistance system, easy mount walk-through frame design, and an adjustable padded seat with dual-position lumbar support.

 It has an integrated heart rate (HR) system with handgrip sensors mounted on the handlebars located parallel to the seat.
 These sensors send your HR information to the console display.
 The console can also pick up telemetry HR signals from a wireless heart rate chest strap transmitter (not included).